Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Abstract

 \section{Abstract}

-One of the main challenges in containing the Coronoavirus disease 2019 (COVID-19) pandemic stems from the difficulty in carrying out efficient mass diagnosis over large populations.
-The leading method to test for COVID-19 infection utilizes qualitative polymerase chain reaction, implemented using dedicated machinery which can simultaneously process a limited amount of samples.
+A key requirement in containing contagious diseases, such as the Coronavirus disease 2019 (COVID-19) pandemic, is the ability to efficiently carry out mass diagnosis over large populations.
+Some of the leading testing procedures, such as those utilizing qualitative polymerase chain reaction, involve using dedicated machinery which can simultaneously process a limited amount of samples.
 A candidate method to increase the test throughput is to examine pooled samples comprised of a mixture of samples from different patients.
-In this work we study pooling-based COVID-19 tests.
-We identify the specific requirements of COVID-19 testing, including the need to characterize the infection level and to operate in a one-shot fashion, which limit the application of traditional group-testing (GT) methods.
-We then propose a multi-level GT scheme, designed specifically to meet the unique requirements of COVID-19 tests, while exploiting the strength of GT theory to enable accurate recovery using much fewer tests than patients.
-Our numerical results demonstrate that multi-level GT reliably and efficiently detects the infection levels, while achieving improved accuracy over previously proposed one-shot COVID-19 pooled-testing methods.
+In this work we study pooling-based tests which operate in a one-shot fashion, while providing an indication not solely on the presence of infection, but also on its level, without additional pool tests, as often required in COVID-19 testing.
+As these requirements limit the application of traditional group-testing (GT) methods, we propose a multi-level GT scheme, which builds upon GT principles to enable accurate recovery using much fewer tests than patients, while operating in a one-shot manner and providing multi-level indications.
+We provide a theoretical analysis of the proposed scheme and characterize conditions under which the algorithm operates reliably and at affordable computational complexity.
+Our numerical results demonstrate that multi-level GT accurately and efficiently detects infection levels, while achieving improved performance over previously proposed one-shot COVID-19 pooled-testing methods.